chrismanp/pldi24_artifact/README.md

 1) LazyD’s parallel construct has a smaller overhead compared to OpenCilk's.
 2) Exposing more parallelism using LazyD does not degrade performance on average.
-3) For programs with irregular parellelism, LazyD prevents load imbalance by exposing more parallelism.
+3) For programs with irregular parallelism, LazyD prevents load imbalance by exposing more parallelism.
-4) LazyD does not adversly impact the I-Cache miss rate.
+4) LazyD does not adversely impact the I-Cache miss rate.

 To evaluate our claim, run the following command in the lazyDir/cilkbench directory: